JanHerca/urantiapedia/output/wikijs/en/article/Rafael_Mondejar/La_carrera_ascendente.md

 **Achievements in the 5th Pre-Final Sub-Stage.
 Knowledge.**

 1. **In the 5th Prefinalist Substage**, <ins>our instructors will be the Custodians of Knowledge</ins>, Primary Supernaphim who inherently possess universal knowledge; they themselves have organized and classified them into 7 large groups with almost a million subdivisions per group.
-2. **They are the living, perfect, and replete depositories of the truth of eternity and space-time.
-They are the final, living summaries and custodians of the immense chain of recording angels, which extends from the Seraphim of the UL to the Tertiary Supernaphim of Havona.
+2. **They are the living, perfect, and replete depositories** of the truth of eternity and space-time.
+They are the final, living summaries and custodians of the immense <ins>chain of recording angels</ins>, which extends from the Seraphim of the UL to the Tertiary Supernaphim of Havona.
 3. **They are living, self-updating libraries** that can be consulted at will by every resident of Paradise.
 For this reason, through these instructors, we can obtain supreme knowledge.
 But this knowledge is also abundantly distributed to all beings on any Havona circuit and, indirectly, is utilized by the Courts of the Ancients of Days in the superuniverses.
 However, it is not available to the local universes except indirectly and by reflectivity.
-4. **These Supernaphim conduct informal courses of instruction for the residents of Paradise, but their primary function is to serve as a reference and a check.
+4. **These Supernaphim conduct informal courses** of instruction for the residents of Paradise, but their primary function is to serve as a reference and a check.

 **164**